Skip to main content

 Frequently Asked Questions

-The Séance of Blake Manor is a puzzle game with mystery theme.
+The Séance of Blake Manor is a puzzle game with horror, mystery and historical themes.

 The Séance of Blake Manor is available on PC, Steam Deck, Windows and Linux.